HanifDS/Cyber-Threat-Detection-using-Machine-Learning/README.md

 This was a complete end to to end project where a dataset was taken and and a workflow completed, consisting of:

 1) EDA
-2) Feature Generation using Neural Networks/PCA
+2) Feature Generation using a Neural Network Autoencoder and a PCA
 3) Feature selection
 4) Cross Validation of different algorithms
 5) Evaluations through pipelines.